-To solve this: Open a new finder window.
+To solve this: Open a new Finder window.
 And from the Finder window menu choose Finder Settings (Since Mac OS Ventura).
 In previous Mac releases it’s called Preferences.

 And from that pop-up window click the General tab.

-And put a mark in the box Hard Disks.
+And put a mark in the box External Disks.

 After that your external hard drive icon should show up after a few moments.
 And you can go ahead, open up a Finder window on your Passport drive.
 And copy and paste any file you want to your drive.